 You Don’t Have To Live With Knee Pain Anymore

-The physicians at Physicians Surgery Center use the NAVIO™ Surgical System to perform robotics-assisted partial knee replacement.
+The physicians at Physicians Surgery Center use the NAVIO™ Surgical System to perform robotics-assisted total and partial knee replacement.

 If you’re one of the estimated 30 million Americans suffering from osteoarthritis, discover how partial knee replacement using robotic assistance delivers accurate and precise results that can help you return to the activities you love.

 Call us today to set up an appointment with one of our NAVIO trained physicians.

 How do I know if I am a candidate for robotics-assisted partial knee replacement using the NAVIO system?

 Although each patient must consult with a physician individually, typical partial knee replacement candidates share the following characteristics: